1cbyc/Nsisong-BinaryConverter/README.md

 4. Inside the loop, the `%` (modulus) operator is used to find the remainder of the division of `n` by 2.
 This remainder (either 0 or 1) represents the current least significant bit.

 5. The result (0 or 1) is then appended to the beginning of the `binary` string.
 This operation effectively builds the binary representation from right to left.

+6. The `n` is divided by 2, effectively shifting it one bit to the right.

+7. Steps 4-6 are repeated until `n` becomes zero, ensuring the entire binary representation is constructed.